 A form of childhood dementia

 Sanfilippo mostly affects the brain and is one of a group of conditions called 'childhood dementia'.
 Over time, brain cells fill up with waste that the body is unable to process.
-As the brain gets progressively damaged, children experience severe hyperactivity, disordered sleep, loss of speech, intellectual disability, cardiac issues, seizures, loss of mobility, and finally death, usually before adulthood.
+As the brain gets progressively damaged, children experience severe hyperactivity, disordered sleep, loss of speech, cognitive decline, cardiac issues, seizures, loss of mobility, and finally death, usually before adulthood.

 There is currently no treatment or cure available to children diagnosed with this devastating disease.
 Researchers around the world are working hard to develop effective treatments, with several clinical trials already completed or underway.